How to find your perfect level of Insurance Coverage

-For most of us, keeping the perfect level of insurance can be tricky.
-Often, people misunderstand the types of coverage that are available to them.
-Consequently, consumers and may find themselves lacking coverage at a time when they need it most.
+For most of us, keeping the perfect level of insurance coverage can be tricky.
+Often, people misunderstand the types of insurance coverage that are available to them.
+Consequently, consumers and may find themselves lacking insurance coverage at a time when they need it most.
 Today I’d like to go over the importance of maintaining two specific types of auto insurance: Uninsured and Underinsured Motorist Coverage.

 As the driver or passenger of a vehicle in Florida, it is important to understand that under Florida Law, it is not required for other drivers to hold Bodily Injury Insurance.
 This type of insurance is responsible for compensating a person who becomes injured as a result of another driver’s negligence.
 Again, this type of insurance is NOT REQUIRED in Florida.
 What this means then, is that no one in Florida is required to hold insurance to pay for your medical treatment in the event that they cause an accident, which leads to your bodily harm.

 This is where Uninsured and Underinsured Motorist Coverage comes into play.
 Like Bodily Injury Insurance, Uninsured or Underinsured Motorist Coverage is an optional coverage.
 However, this coverage that is designed to protect you if a negligent driver without Bodily Injury Coverage injures you.
 Uninsured and Underinsured Motorist Coverage also protects you against someone with insufficient Bodily Injury Coverage.

 Of course, as a consumer, you always have the right to choose whether or not it is worth it to you to pay for Underinsured Motorist Coverage.
 For obvious reasons though, the importance of maintaining this type of coverage cannot be stressed enough.
 Without it, being involved in an accident can easily lead to you having to cover 100% of your own medical bills, regardless of whether or not you had any fault in the accident.